islamdidarmd/Codeforces-Companion/README.md

 # Codeforces-Companion
 A Companion app for codeforces that runs on Android.

-It's created using kotlin language.
-Used MVVM architecture.
+Used Clean Code Multi Module architecture.
+UI is built with jetpack compose

 This app is made using codeforces api.